 A Lancaster Chemistry researcher has been shortlisted as one of Europe’s leading young innovators by a prestigious international award.

-New blood-testing technology that promises to improve healthcare treatments for cancer patients, post-operative care and monitor the health of babies in the womb is being developed by Lancaster academics.
+He has been working with clinicians at the Morecambe Bay NHS Foundation Trust and technology company eBiogen to develop a portable bedside blood diagnostics device that promises to improve healthcare treatments for sepsis, cancer patients, post-operative care and monitor the health of babies in the womb.

 A panel of judges said of Dr Kumar’s nomination: “The project is one of the top entries that we received.
 We like this project very much since it can massively improve healthcare, and hopefully also diminish costs associated to bureaucracy and of personnel in running centralised labs for diagnostics.”

 Dr Kumar said: “To be shortlisted for such a prestigious award is quite an honour indeed.
 I am elated to have made it this far in the competition.
 I am looking forward to meet with people from all disciplines in the vibrant community of European and global innovators.”

 The technology that Dr Kumar is developing uses novel biosensors to rapidly measure the key blood parameters, providing clinicians with information within five minutes rather than the current four-hour turnaround experienced within hospitals.
 The technology also promises to be simple to use, compact and cost-effective.

 Professor Peter Fielden, Head of Chemistry at Lancaster University and who was a referee in support of the nomination, said: “Mukesh has been at the heart of a highly innovative project that he has driven.
 This project would make a transformational contribution towards the effective care of high dependency patients.
 His holistic approach in this project has been exemplary.”